PepperDash/epi-crestron-nvx/README.md

 The name property in the Esssentials Device config is what the actual NVX device will be named.
 This value must not contain any spaces or special characters.

+<strong>This plugin does not currently support E30/D30 encoders and decoders.
+They will throw null reference exeptions.
+This is in development.</strong>

 ## Join Map

 See details section below for detailed description of device properties.